Leaving Canada (emigrants)

-If you emigrate from Canada and hold a TFSA, you can keep your TFSA and continue to benefit from the exemption from Canadian tax on investment income and withdrawals.
-However, no contribution will be allowed and no contribution room will accrue while you are a non-resident of Canada.
-For more information, see Tax-Free Savings Account (TFSA) or Guide RC4466, Tax-Free Savings Account (TFSA), Guide for individuals.
+If you hold a TFSA when you leave Canada, you can keep it and continue to benefit from the exemption from Canadian tax on investment income and withdrawals.
+However, you cannot contribute to your TFSA while you are a non-resident of Canada, and your contribution room will not increase.
+For more information, go to Tax-Free Savings Account (TFSA).

-It's important that you tell us the date you leave Canada because your residency status affects your eligibility to receive:
+It's important that you tell us the date you leave Canada.
+Generally, as a non-resident, you are not eligible to receive:

 - the goods and services tax/harmonized sales tax (GST/HST) credit;

-If you receive such credits or payments after you emigrate, contact us immediately.
+If you receive such credits or payments after you leave Canada, contact us immediately.

 Forms and publications